hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 Well, you should consider evaluating your expression (with `do`), and also insert spaces because these are important in Red.

 [14:11:57](#e2C0WI14G2AMBkd-N0cwDDCe8TAU5s0xxcistOvkaTo) <hiiamboris (NOT THIS ONE)>:
-Here's two calculators to draw inspiration from (on extreme ends of Red-ness Ì†ΩÌ∏â https://github.com/red/code/blob/master/Showcase/calculator.red https://github.com/zwortex/recalculator/blob/main/recalculator.red
+Here's two calculators to draw inspiration from (on extreme ends of Red-ness üòâ https://github.com/red/code/blob/master/Showcase/calculator.red https://github.com/zwortex/recalculator/blob/main/recalculator.red